HasnainSolangi/GIAIC/45-assignments-exercises/README.md

 • If the person is age 65 or older, print a message that the person is an elder.

-29. Favorite Fruit: Make a array of your favorite fruits, and then write a series of independent if statements that check for certain fruits in your array.
+29. Favorite Fruit: Make an array of your favorite fruits, and then write a series of independent if statements that check for certain fruits in your array.

-• Make a array of your three favorite fruits and call it favorite_fruits.
+• Make an array of your three favorite fruits and call it favorite_fruits.

 • Write five if statements.
 Each should check whether a certain kind of fruit is in your array.
 If the fruit is in your array, the if block should print a statement, such as You really like bananas!

-30. Hello Admin: Make a array of five or more usernames, including the name 'admin'.
+30. Hello Admin: Make an array of five or more usernames, including the name 'admin'.
 Imagine you are writing code that will print a greeting to each user after they log in to a website.
 Loop through the array, and print a greeting to each user:

 • If the username is 'admin', print a special greeting, such as Hello admin, would you like to see a status report?